pschachte/wybe/WYBE.md

 ## Procedure calls

-`!println("Hello, World!")` is a call to the procedure `println` with the string `Hello, World` as its only argument.
+`!println("Hello, World!")` is a call to the procedure `println` with the string `"Hello, World"` as its only argument.
 In general, procedure calls have the form:

 > *name*`(`*arg*, ... *arg*`)`,